stephrdev/django-cms-helpers/README.rst

    :target: https://travis-ci.org/lenarother/django-cms-helpers

-TODO: Explain what your library does in one or two sentences.
+django-cms-helpers is a collection of helpers when working with django-cms.

 Features
 --------

-* TODO: Provide a list of the main features of your library
+* templatetag for getting title extension object.
+* anylink extension for cms pages.
+* boilerplate code for ExtensionToolbar.
+* FilerFileField extension to validate file extension and make default_alt_text required.

 Requirements
 ------------

-django-cms-helpers supports Python 3 only and requires at least Django 1.11.
+django-cms-helpers supports Python 3 only and requires at least Django 1.11 and django-cms at least 3.4.

 Prepare for development